Summer Sleep Survival Guide

 Make The Bedrooms Cool & Dark

 Since the production of melatonin – our sleepy hormone – is impacted by light, having a super dark bedroom will make it easier for your child to fall asleep and stay asleep even with the extra hours of sunlight.
-It should be as dark during the day for naps as it is at night.
-You may have to get a little creative here.
-If you don’t already have blackout curtains, I’d highly recommend adding them to your Amazon cart.
-But sometimes, even that isn’t enough.
-I’ve worked with families who have used tinfoil to block the window, tacks and tape to bolster the sides, and towels to keep light from under the door out.
+It should be as dark during the day for naps as it is at night, so you may have to get a little creative here.
+If you don’t already have blackout curtains, I’d highly recommend a minor room redecoration.

 It is also important to make sure that your child’s bedroom is cool.
 In the hot summer months, it doesn’t take much for the room to warm up too much during the day.
-The optimal temperature for sleep is between 68°-72°F. If you cannot keep it that cool in the house, consider using a fan, lighter pajamas, and fewer blankets (where appropriate).
+The optimal temperature for sleep is between 68°-72°F. If you cannot keep it that cool in your house, consider using a fan, lighter pajamas, a sleep sack with a lower TOG and fewer blankets (where appropriate).

 Schedule Down Time

 One of the biggest mistakes parents make during the summer is over-scheduling themselves and their children.
-While it is definitely important to be outside, enjoying the sunshine and plethora of summer activities, it is also important to prioritize rest.
+While it is definitely important to be outside, enjoying the sunshine and plethora of summer activities – especially this summer – it is also important to prioritize rest.
 Babies and young children can become overstimulated very easily so it’s important to honor naps and quiet time.
+(Let’s be honest, we as adults need this too!)

-If your child is still napping, having at least 30 minutes of down time before trying for a nap or going down for bed can drastically help your child fall asleep.
+If your child is still napping, try to have at least 30 minutes of down time before trying for a nap or going down for bed.
+This wind-down time can help make the transition from active fun to restful sleep a lot more easily.
 Giving your child’s body the chance to slow down is important; if you told me right after I walked out of the gym that I was supposed to lay down and fall asleep right away, I’d struggle too!
 Even if your child is no longer napping, quiet time is still helpful!
 Plan for at least 30-60 minutes during the day where everyone can take some time to recharge their batteries.
-This may not happen every day, but if you can make it a habit 80% of the time, you’ll all be better for it!
+This may not happen every day, but if you can make it a habit 80% of the time, I promise it’s going to revolutionize behavior and attitudes in the afternoons & evenings.

 Stay Consistent When Traveling